Task-Distributionally Robust Data-Free Meta-Learning

-In this subsection, we first explore our proposed framework's efficacy when meta-trained exclusively with trusted models, establishing a basic understanding of our framework's capability in such an ideal training scenario.

-\textbf{Results \& Analysis.}\ \cref{tab:main_no_attack} shows results for 5-way classification compared with existing baselines.
-We list our main findings as follows: \textbf{(i)} \textsc{SPAN} achieve significantly {higher PEAK accuracy} across all four datasets.
-Compared with the best baseline, \textsc{SPAN} achieves 2.15\% $\sim$ 5.85\% performance gains for 1-shot learning and 2.63\% $\sim$ 4.44\% gains for 5-shot learning w.r.t. the PEAK accuracy. \textbf{(ii)} \textsc{SPAN} achieve significantly {higher LAST accuracy and less VARIATION} across all four datasets.
-Compared with the best baseline, \textsc{SPAN} achieves 6.75\% $\sim$ 10.93\% performance gains for 1-shot learning and 6.09\% $\sim$ 14.45\% gains for 5-shot learning w.r.t. the LAST accuracy.
-As \cref{fig:overfitting} indicates, \textsc{SPAN} maintains stable meta-testing accuracy throughout 60k meta-training iterations, contrasting sharply with PURER's significant performance degradation due to its over-reliance on new tasks and consequent overfitting. \textbf{(iii)} {Simply AVERAGE all models, surprisingly, even performs worse than RANDOM.} This is attributed to the lack of alignment in the parameter space among models trained on different tasks.
-Further analysis in \cref{tab:modelnumber} explores the sensitivity of AVERAGE to the number of pre-trained models.
+\textbf{Compare with SOTA DFML baselines with trustworthy models.}\ We first explore our proposed framework's efficacy when trained exclusively with trustworthy models. \cref{tab:main_no_attack} shows results for 5-way classification compared with existing DFML baselines.
+We summarize our key findings as follows. \textbf{(i)} TDFML achieves significantly {higher BEST accuracy}.
+Compared with the best baseline, it achieves 3.36\% $\sim$ 6.31\% performance gains for 1-shot learning and 2.97\% $\sim$ 5.58\% gains for 5-shot learning w.r.t. the BEST accuracy. \textbf{(ii)} \textsc{TDFML} achieve significantly {higher LAST accuracy and less VARIATION}.
+Compared with the best baseline, it achieves 7.53\% $\sim$ 12.43\% performance gains for 1-shot learning and 7.06\% $\sim$ 14.88\% gains for 5-shot learning w.r.t. the LAST accuracy.
+As \cref{fig:overfitting} indicates, \textsc{TDFML} maintains stable meta-testing accuracy throughout 60k meta-training iterations, contrasting sharply with PURER's degradation over time. \textbf{(iii)} {Simply AVERAGE all models, surprisingly, even performs worse than RANDOM.} This is due to the lack of alignment in the parameter space among models of different tasks (see \cref{tab:modelnumber} in \cref{sec:app_details} for detailed discussions).